-- Helps set up after hours mentor supervision schedules for workspaces. - December or at Kickoff establish base work calendar days/hours - Weekly during build season confirm upcoming needs and adjust as necessary - Assist Teacher in identifying Adult Mentor openers/closers - Ensure openers/closers are trained on procedures - Ensure adequate coverage of openers/closers, based on agreed work schedule. - Oversees opening/closing of shop. - Ensure proper management of facilities. - Helps manage student attendance and participation during build season. - Helps at one or more competitions. - Approve student purchases during build season.
+- Helps set up after hours mentor supervision schedules for work spaces. - Is adept at opening/closing procedures of shop (Will be trained by teacher) - With teacher establish base work calendar days/hours by December - Weekly during build season confirm upcoming needs and adjust as necessary - Assist Teacher in identifying Adult Mentor openers/closers - Ensure openers/closers are trained on procedures - Ensure adequate coverage of openers/closers, based on agreed work schedule. - Ensure proper management of facilities. - With the teacher, helps manage student attendance and participation during the build season. - Helps at one or more competitions. - o If a tech mentor, may approve student purchases during build season. - Attend at least 1 competition to be "pit mentor", and advise students in the pit working on the robot.